Year-End Tax Planning for Farmers & Ranchers

-When considering year-end tax planning, it is important that farmers and ranchers not only consider the current tax year but also evaluate what makes sense for the long-term future of their operation.
+When planning for year-end taxes, it’s crucial for farmers and ranchers to not only consider the current tax year but also to evaluate the long-term financial goals.

 Farm Income Averaging